kevinolega/minimalchanges/_posts/2012-08-09-not-to-buy-list-for-2012.md

 <strong>5.
 No New Apps</strong>

 I was on app shopper everyday waiting for new apps that are now free.
-But it turns out the apps I use are the same apps I've used since I got the iPod touch from Ish.
+But it turns out the apps I use are the same apps I've used since I got the iPod touch.
 I use Nexus Money, iDoneThis, Simplenote, Dropbox, Kindle, Bible Reader, The built in apps and Social Media Apps.
 That's it.
 I avoid games because I get super addicted to them.
 <strong></strong>

 <strong>6.
 No New Writing Software</strong>